winstonjay/digitalcitizens/_posts/2018-04-12-data-politics-and-democracy-part-2.md

 **Collection cost**

 It is cheaper to collect the kind of public response data in mind on Twitter rather than Facebook due to the design of their data collection services.
-For aggregating posts real-time, Twitter’s has its [Streaming API](https://developer.twitter.com/en/docs/tweets/filter-realtime/overview) which is open for anyone to use.
+For aggregating posts real-time, Twitter has its [Streaming API](https://developer.twitter.com/en/docs/tweets/filter-realtime/overview) which is open for anyone to use.
 The closest thing Facebook has to this is its [Public Feed API]( https://developers.facebook.com/docs/public_feed/).
 Access to this is restricted to a limited set of pre-approved ‘media publishers’.
 To access Facebook user data at scale, you must either pay, have special institutional privileges, be providing a widely-used service or pretty much trick users into sharing it with you.

 **What’s being shared**

 Regarding the character of the content created within each site, there are specific design aspects to each that could have a formative effect on what is shared.
 This presents differences in the usefulness of each for this investigation.
-On Facebook, a user principally addresses their ‘friends’, on Twitter it’s their ‘followers’, this is reflected in the default post visibility settings.
-Facebook asks ‘what’s on your mind?’, Twitter asks ‘what’s happening?’.
-Ultimately, the difference in what each site purveys as it purpose is; Facebook is about connecting people, and Twitter is about connecting people to current affairs.
+On Facebook, a user principally addresses their ‘friends’.
+On Twitter, it’s their ‘followers’.
+This is reflected in among other things the default post visibility settings.
+Facebook asks, ‘what’s on your mind?’.
+Twitter asks, ‘what’s happening?’.
+Ultimately, the difference in what each site purveys as its uses are, Facebook is about connecting people and Twitter is about connecting people to current affairs.

 **Short-comings**

 Though it may provide means for investigating sentiment on an international scale, public posts made on Twitter are undoubtedly not a reflective sample of all public opinion, even of the opinions of all Twitter users.
 Though it provides large amounts of data, its quality is often hard to determine.
 As we will see in this section, it can be especially messy at times.
 These themes and other critical engagements are discussed in more detail in a previous post ([Notes on Digital Methods](#TODO)).

-For this and the reasons discussed above, though not perfect, Twitter seems it’s a more appropriate tool to learn about public interaction with current affairs.
+For this and the reasons discussed above, though not perfect, Twitter seems like a more appropriate tool to learn about public interaction with current affairs.

 ## Approach
 Approximately 500,000 tweets were collected using Twitters [streaming API ](https://developer.twitter.com/en/docs/tweets/filter-realtime/overview) between the 20th and the 23rd of March 2018, filtering for the query terms `Facebook` and `Cambridge Anaylitica`.
 This was just after the Guardian’s [initial story](https://www.theguardian.com/news/2018/mar/17/data-war-whistleblower-christopher-wylie-faceook-nix-bannon-trump?CMP=twt_gu) was released and was gaining traction across social and broadcast media.
-Along with counting hashtag frequencies, and word co-occurrences, visualisations generated from word embeddings will be used to form a distant reading of the semantic relationships within the dataset.
+Along with counting hashtag frequencies and word co-occurrences, visualisations generated from word embeddings will be used to form a distant reading of the semantic relationships within the dataset.
 This experimentation provides a contextual overview of the response to help identify specific attributes for moving forward.

 ### Word embeddings
 Vector representations of words, or [vector space models]( https://en.wikipedia.org/wiki/Vector_space_model), aim to map the semantic similarity of words in continuous vector space.
 This has advantages over the more traditional bag-of-words model as it provides denser representations of terms.
 Instead of treating individual terms as unique identifiers, we can embed contextual information within them.
 For example, the similarities cats and kittens do and don’t have.
 These come in two essential styles, count based and neural embeddings.
 Within this investigation they will be used to compare related terms within the dataset.